frankparkerlee-debug/marginmap/README.md

 4. `npm run seed` (creates admin user with the credentials in `.env`)
 5. `npm run dev` (nodemon) or `npm start`

-Log in at `http://localhost:3000/login.html` using the seeded credentials.
+Log in at `http://localhost:3000/login.html` using the seeded credentials if you want to exercise auth flows.
+Authentication is optional in the current build; dashboards are accessible without signing in.
 The seed script also provisions `parker@senecawest.com` / `Password321` for analyst access.

 ## Deploying to Render
 This repository includes a `render.yaml` describing a Render Web Service named `marginmap1`.
 Key points: